-Fragrances remained a fairly fragmented competitive landscape in 2020, led by Estée Lauder Cos Inc (Aramis) in value share terms due to its strength in the premium segment ahead of Wipro Unza (M) Sdn Bhd which retained its leadership of mass fragrances, a category that continued to gain ground from premium fragrances during the year due to rising price sensitivity.
-The player offers a portfolio encompassing both men’s and women’s fragrances including Dashing, Romano, and Enchanteur which offer an entry-point to young consumers who would normally want to try trading up from deodorant sprays due to the greater affordability that these products offer.
+Fragrances remained a fairly fragmented competitive landscape in 2021, led by L’Oréal (M) Sdn Bhd in value share terms due to its strength in the premium segment ahead of Estée Lauder Cos Inc (Aramis) and Coty Prestige Southeast Asia (M) Sdn Bhd.
+The three leaders are followed by Wipro Unza (M) Sdn Bhd which retained its leadership of mass fragrances, a category that continued to gain ground from premium fragrances during the year due to rising price sensitivity.

 While department stores, beauty specialist retailers, fragrance specialists and direct selling are likely to remain the major distribution channels for fragrances in Malaysia over the forecast period, e-commerce has the potential to further penetrate the category after it recorded double-digit current value growth during the pandemic, due to the closure of specialist offline stores.
 In addition to offering convenience due to home delivery options, the channel is likely to increasingly attract local price-sensitive consumers with a wide selection of products at competitive prices.